ilyaZar/omarchy-syncthing/README.md

 separate installation is required.
 Basic folder management is also available directly from the plugin.

-**IMPORTANT:** While Syncthing is very powerful, it is somewhat cumbersome to set up.
-The plugin currently only makes folder management a bit easier while the full setup is to be done via the Web UI.
-Hence, carefully read the setup section at the very bottom under [Details on setup](#details-on-setup), and use for easy access the Open Web UI button to fire up the Syncthing web UI client.
+> [!IMPORTANT]
+> Syncthing is powerful, but its initial setup can be cumbersome.
+The plugin
+> makes folder management easier, while the full setup remains in the Web UI.
+> Carefully read [Details on setup](#details-on-setup), and use **Open Web UI**
+> for easy access to the Syncthing web interface.

 ## Use